Banking Checking Accounts

 Overdraft fees can add up and cause significant strain on your finances.
 Thankfully, there are things you can do to help you avoid overdraft charges.

-If you monitor your checking account on a regular basis, you’ll know how much you can spend or withdraw from your account without getting overdrawn and incurring a fee.
-For example, if you only have $100 in your account, you shouldn’t spend $150 at the grocery store.
-Your bank may charge you an overdraft fee.
-That $150 in groceries will end up costing you $185 if your bank levies a $35 overdraft fee (or even more if you end up with multiple overdraft fees).
+If you monitor your checking account on a regular basis, you'll know how much you can spend or withdraw from your account without getting overdrawn and incurring a fee.
+For example, if you only have $100 in your account, you can't spend $150 at the grocery store unless you want to pay even more in overdraft fees.

-It’s especially important to monitor your account balances if you have set up automatic payments for your bills.
-It’s easy to forget an automatic payment is coming up and accidentally overspend.
+It's especially important to monitor your account balances if you have set up automatic payments for your bills.
+It's easy to forget a payment you've scheduled and accidentally overspend.

 Most financial institutions enable you to set up alerts that notify you when your account balance gets low.
 You can set the balance amount at which the bank sends you a notification via either email or text.
 For example, you set your account's low balance alert to automatically notify you when your account's available balance reaches $100 or lower.

 More and more banks are choosing not to charge overdraft fees to their customers.
-So if your overdraft charges are getting out of hand, you may want to consider moving your money to a bank or other financial institution that doesn’t charge overdraft fees.
+So, if your overdraft charges are getting out of hand, consider moving your money to an account with no monthly fees (as many of these have no overdraft fees).

 Banks without overdraft fees

-If you are looking to transfer your money to a financial institution that doesn’t charge overdraft fees, here are four options to consider.
+If you are looking to transfer your money to a financial institution that doesn't charge overdraft fees, here are four options we suggest.

 SoFi Checking and Savings

-SoFi® is one of the best online banks that offers high-yield checking and savings accounts.
-It offers overdraft coverage of up to $50 without fees.
-However, you will need to have a monthly direct deposit of at least $1,000 to be eligible for the overdraft coverage.12 Member FDIC.3
+SoFi® is one of the best online banking institutions that offers high-yield checking and savings accounts.
+It offers overdraft coverage of up to $50 without fees.1 However, you will need to have a monthly direct deposit of at least $1,000 to be eligible for the overdraft coverage.
+Member FDIC.2

 Visit SoFi®| Read our SoFi review